ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 1. Other application setting
     1. Under Edit > Preferences
     1. Under Squish-> Test Creation select Python as the default language
+1. To get access to global scripts right click in squish -> global scripts pane -> add -> global scripts directory and select the global scripts directory in the repository root.

 # RDP to Server